JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 Sets the Input Method Editor (IME) composition color.
 This message is available only in Asian-language versions of the operating system.
 ```
-FUNCTION CRichEditCtrl.SetIMEColor (BYVAL pcompcolor AS .COMPCOLOR PTR) AS LONG
+FUNCTION SetIMEColor (BYVAL pcompcolor AS .COMPCOLOR PTR) AS LONG
    RETURN this.SetResult(SendMessageW(m_hRichEdit, EM_SETIMECOLOR, 0, cast(LPARAM, pcompcolor)))
 END FUNCTION
 ```